This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Jonker Street runs through the heart of Melaka, and is the main Chinatown street.
 It was once famous for its antique shops, but has now given way to a lot of tourist shops plus the usual chains like 7-Eleven.

-During the week, Jonker Street is open to traffic and has all manner of weird and wonderful places to explore including a Mamee Noodle Museum (easy to spot as you are greeted by the massive Mamee monster).
+During the week, Melaka’s Jonker Street is open to traffic and has all manner of weird and wonderful places to explore including a Mamee Noodle Museum (easy to spot as you are greeted by the massive Mamee monster).

 YOU MIGHT LIKE: Things to do in Georgetown Penang, Malaysia

-What can I buy at Jonker Street night market?
+What can I buy at the market?

 There are a huge range of wonderful things to buy and eat at the market – you’ll find stalls selling everything from souvenirs, food produce, clothing, toys, jewellery and accessories, temporary tattoos, art prints and Studio Ghibli merchandise (we bought some Totoro ornaments).

-We found many stalls selling very unique gifts that we’ve not seen before in any other night market in south east Asia and we would say Jonker Street is definitely one of our favourites.
+We found many stalls at Jonker Street Night Market selling very unique gifts that we’ve not seen before in any other night market in south east Asia and we would say Jonker Street is definitely one of our favourites.

-What to eat at Jonker Street Night Market in 2022 – the best food and drink
+What to eat at Jonker Street Night Market in 2023 – the best food and drink

-With oodles of noodles and magnificent Malaysian morsels to taste, this must be one of the best night markets in South East Asia for food.
 From chicken rice-balls to creamy coconut ice-cream, you’ll find some delicious delights to suit even the most adventurous traveller’s tastes.
 Our food favourites at Jonker Street Night Market include:

 Coconut Shakes